wegiangb/NERC_EDI/README.md

 # WP 5 Integrating the software and datasets on DAFNI platform for scale-up and dissemination

+## ·        Programme of further processes for schools

 To do after hackathon

 ### ·       Apply AirNode validation on DAFNI platform to real-time AQ network